TejSethi/utm-communal-table/README.md

 - Signup and login
 - Enter food posting details and submit the food
 - Collect points when users claim donated food
-- Redeem points for coffee'
+- Redeem points for rewards

 For food receiver workflow, this consists of:
 - Signup and login